kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 - Switching traffic to new release through linking to a different `nginx` configuration to `/site-enabled` and reload `nginx`.

-Again, this approach is only suitable for smaller scale system or hobby projects where you just want to explore different things.
-When you have more than one node, things become more complicated with this approach and you should considering to offload this responsibility to something else.
+This approach is only suitable for smaller scale system or hobby projects.
+I have never operate any serious production system with this setup.

-This post also reused majority of the `bash` script that I have written in the previous blog posts about building and deploying Elixir releases.
+Hence, I'll advise you to offload this to something more battle tested for your real world high traffic production sytem.

 _While this article is written specifically for Elixir/Phoenix deployment, similar approach and scripts can apply for any web application running behind nginx to achieve blue green deployment._

-_If you are running multiple instances (server) already, instead of modifying with nginx configuration, you could achieve the simlar things by writing some script to automate the modification of your load balancer to point to your instance that are hosting your "live" version._

-## TODO
+## Prerequisite

-- Add assumption of running existing release
-- Add vagrant configuration and `/etc/hosts` changes needed to experiment locally.
+Before we begin, this post assume you know how to:

+- Configure Elixir/Phoenix application for production release
+- Setup nginx on production machine to be used as a reverse proxy to direct traffic to our application.
+- Build and deploy your Elixir/Phoenix application

+This post also reused majority of the `bash` script that I have written in the previous blog posts about [building]({{< ref "building-phoenix-release-with-docker.md" >}}) and [deploying Elixir releases]({{< ref
+"deploying-elixir-phoenix-release-to-production.md" >}}) _(with some changes to
+cater the needs to make blue green deployment happen)_.

-## Following along
+## Following Along

 While writing this post, I have gone through a few iteration to setting up and down with Vagrant.
 So if you are interested to follow along with it or experiment it locally, you can use the following example repository.

-- GitHub Repository
+The README in the repository will contain more details on the required setup to follow along in this article.

-## Setting Up `nginx`
+# Setting Up `nginx`

 Before we go into details on how we can setup our Blue Green deployment, it's important for us to understand the building blocks that make it possible.
-We'll start with understanding how `nginx` can help us with that.
+Let's start with understanding how `nginx` can help us with that.

+![Blue Green Deployment with nginx architecture diagram](/images/nginx-bg-deployment.png)

+<figcaption class="text-center italic mb-4">Using nginx for Blue Green Deployment</figcaption>

+To summarise:

-Here, we assumed you have the basic knowledge of nginx and how it's used as a reverse proxy to direct traffic to our application.
+- we use nginx as a reverse proxy to forward requests received from internet to our application process.

-So, first of all, we are going to start with setting up the `nginx` configuration for our blue and green application.
+- nginx forward the traffic differently based on our configuration at `/etc/nginx/site-enabled/domain.app`.
+- which are symlinked with `/etc/nginx/site-available/{blue,green}`.
+- Each configuration file tell nginx to direct the traffic to the blue/green version of our application process at different port.

+Let's setup our nginx as above.

-### Initial Nginx Configuration
+## Blue Nginx Configuration

-Let's start by writing our initial Nginx configuration file _([as refer from Phoenix Documentation][1])_ and placed it under `/etc/nginx/sites-available/blue`:
+Let's start by writing our blue _(also our initial one)_ nginx configuration file _([as refer from Phoenix Documentation][1])_ and placed it under `/etc/nginx/sites-available/blue`: